opentensor/developer-docs/docs/getting-started/wallets.md

 # Create Wallet

-This section describes steps to create a Bittensor wallet, regenerate keys and encrypt keys.
+This section describes steps to create a Bittensor wallet, regenerate keys, and encrypt keys.
 If you are new to Bittensor wallets, see [Working with Keys](../subnets/working-with-keys.md) for an explanation of Bittensor wallet keys.

 ## Ways of creating wallet

-You can create a Bittensor wallet either for basic uses like securely storing your TAO and receiving and sending them, or for advanced uses like creating a subnet and participating as a subnet miner or a subnet validator:
+You can create a Bittensor wallet either for basic uses like securely storing your TAO and receiving and sending them or for advanced uses like creating a subnet and participating as a subnet miner or a subnet validator:

 - **For basic use**: Create an external wallet account by using the [Chrome Extension for Bittensor Wallet](https://chromewebstore.google.com/detail/bittensor-wallet/bdgmdoedahdcjmpmifafdhnffjinddgc?pli=1).
 An external wallet account created in this way will allow you to use TAO **without installing Bittensor**.
-If your activities are limited to sending or receiving TAO then this is a recommended option.
+If your activities are limited to sending or receiving TAO, then this is a recommended option.
 - **For subnet participation**: Create a local wallet account using `btcli` command line tool on your computer.
 This requires that you install Bittensor on your machine.
 If you are interested in either creating a subnet or participating as a subnet miner or a subnet validator, then you must use this option.

 ## Creating a basic wallet